top of page

 Client, Colorado Springs, Colorado

 Ellen is an extraordinary genealogist.
 We had several topics that were sensitive for different family members, which she handled like a pro.
 Our family history has both Russian Jewish roots and English Mayflower roots.
 We were so inspired by what she uncovered that we decided to put our story into book format for future generations to read.
+We highly recommend Ellen.

 My 91-year old mother, whose father